ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The name of each hand-drawn instance is composed as follows: DRAWN_[incremental id].parquet.
 Example: DRAWN_00007.parquet.
 The incremental id is initialized from 1 for each type of event (subdirectory).

-All Parquet files are created with Pyarrow engine [[20]](#20) and Brotli compression [[21]](#21).
+All Parquet files are created with the Pyarrow engine [[20]](#20) and Brotli compression [[21]](#21).
 These choices were made on the basis of the good compromise between compression ratio and reading time.

-The timestamps vector of each instance is used as index in the corresponding Parquet file.
+The timestamps vector of each instance is used as an index in the corresponding Parquet file.
 All timestamps are represented in the format 'YYYY-MM-DD HH:MM:SS'.

 All variables and labels are stored in columns of Parquet files, variables as float and labels as Int64 (not int64).

+_P.M.C.
+Suggestion: Isn't it interesting to mention about the 3W Toolkit in this section?_

 ### Technical Validation ⁉️